jairo-aguirre/ML-Team-Project/experiments/yi-kai/Readme.md

 ### 🧠 Rationale:

-- "Most of the business problems are not ML problem, and most of the ML problems are not business problems" from Production Day 1: 36:58.
+- "Most of the business problems are not ML problems, and most of the ML problems are not business problems" from Production Lecture Day 1 : 36:58.
   - Optimizing an ML model is not the same thing as optimizing a business problem.

 - ML system: Learn automatically and gain from the experience (*the experience: in plain English, more data, more observation*); however, more data or experience does not necessarily guarantee better performance.